simp/simp-doc/docs/user_guide/HOWTO/Puppet_Master_NAT.rst

-HOWTO Configure a Puppet Server Behind a NAT
+HOWTO Configure a Puppet Master behind a NAT
 ============================================

 ..
 ATTENTION::

   This page was written for Puppet 3 and SIMP versions less than 6.

-This section provides guidance for when the Puppet server is behind a NAT but is managing hosts outside the NAT.
+This section provides guidance for when the Puppet master is behind a NAT but is managing hosts outside the NAT.

 Your puppet server certificate must have all names in it that are used by